 - Solid core doors.
 These are wooden doors filled with a wood composite material.
 Their lifespan is 30-100 years.

 - Solid wood door.
 Completely wood, these doors can last more than 100 years.
-They are perfect for security, as they are tough to bust open but beware, they are not the best choice if you are looking for a more energy-efficient door.
+They are best for security, as they are tough to bust open but beware, they are not the best choice if you are looking for a more energy-efficient door.

 If security is a primary concern, steel doors are a fantastic choice.
 Steel doors are the least expensive of the three door types, but they typically only last 5-7 years.
 Their lifespan will depend on climate, though.